racket/rhombus/shrubbery/0000-shrubbery.md

 # Drawbacks
 [drawbacks]: #drawbacks

-The parsing rules for shrubbery notation are somewhat complex.
-There are several special cases for `:` and `|`, for example, that make the parser implementation irregular.
-This complexity is arguably deceptive, however, because it serves to reduce rather than increase differentiation in parsed output, which is intended to make the notation easier for humans to read and write.

 Shrubbery notation may not be a good choice where precise and complete grouping is needed, both because its grouping is coarse-grained and the grouping rules generate lots of extra `group` layers.